frederic-perez/AmE-dictionary/data/dictionary.md

 __rock-bottom__ _adj_ Extremely low: _rock-bottom prices._
 __rock-paper-scissors__ _Is this rock-paper-scissors?_
 __rocket science__ _idiom_ A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
 It isn’t rocket science!_
+__rocket stage__ _n_ A detachable portion of a multistage rocket whose engine provides acceleration for the rocket over a certain portion of the flight trajectory. _Spent rocket stages._
 __rocket__ :mega:
 __Rocky Mountain Empire__ ?
 WY, UT, CO,NM, NE,KS.
 __rocky__ _adj_ __2__ Appearing inclined to fail; discouraging or disappointing: _had a rocky start, but managed to succeed._